info@norwichschool.ac.th (+66) 2-451-1100 to 2

 Bryan Preston

-Head of Primary
+Head of Early Years & Primary

-Bachelor of Arts (Hons), DHE
+Bachelor of Arts (Hons), DHE, QTS

-Meet the Head of Primary
+Meet Head of Early Years & Primary

 Bryan Preston moved to Thailand after nearly 13 years working in a large inner-city school in Wolverhampton, UK, where he was born and raised.
 During his time there, he gained experience working across all year groups from Reception in Early Years to Year 6 in Primary.
 As well as this, he also gained valuable experience in teaching children with English as a Second Language.